 Palpating the extremities is the preferred method to quantify peripheral edema.
 There are two types of edema: pitting and non-pitting.

-Pitting edema will form indentations when palpated, you are effectively pushing fluid out of the tissue.
+Pitting edema will form indentations when palpated; you are effectively pushing fluid out of the tissue.
 Pitting edema is a sign of poor liver function or heart failure based on an abnormality of Starling’s forces.
-An injured, malfunctioning liver produces less albumin which lowers the oncotic pressure of blood inside the capillaries, allowing fluid to pass into the tissue.
+An injured, malfunctioning liver produces less albumin; this lowers the oncotic pressure of blood inside the capillaries, allowing fluid to pass into the tissue.
 An injured, malfunctioning heart produces less hydrostatic pressure on the blood in the capillaries with the same result.
 Extreme fluid overload is another cause of pitting edema.

-Non-pitting edema is a completely different process involving metabolic factorresultin subcutaneous tissue swelling.
+Non-pitting edema is a completely different process involving metabolic factor resulting in subcutaneous tissue swelling.

-- Starting at the hands, press firmly into the flesh of the palm.
+- Starting with the hands, press firmly into the flesh of the palm.
 Continue up the forearm and arm until indentations no longer form.
 Pitting is measured by the following table:

-1+ Barely detectable impression when finger is pressed into skin 2+ Slight indentation, 15 seconds to rebound 3+ Deeper indentation, 30 seconds to rebound 4+ > 30 seconds to rebound
+1+ The barely detectable impression when the finger is pressed into the skin 2+ Slight indentation, 15 seconds to rebound 3+ Deeper indentation, 30 seconds to rebound 4+ > 30 seconds to rebound

-- Report edema in numerical form at the highest point of detections (i.e. 2+ pitting edema at the height of the mid forearm.)
+- Report edema in the numerical form at the highest point of detection (i.e., 2+ pitting edema at the height of the mid-forearm.)

 - Repeat for the lower extremity.
-Pitting edema usually occurs in the legs and feet well before conditions are sufficiently severe to result in edema of the hands and arms.
+Pitting edema usually occurs in the legs and feet well before the condition is sufficiently severe to result in edema of the hands and arms.

 Point of maximal impulse (PMI)

 - Place the center of your palm at the PMI.
 The heel of your palm should rest at the sternal border.
-You fingers should wrap around the patient laterally.
+Your fingers should wrap around the patient laterally.

 - Identify the point of maximum impulse on the chest wall.
 It will be a small area, about 1 cm wide, with the strongest vibration.

 A thrill may be detected if there is valvular disease present.
 This is a vibration associated with turbulent blood flow through a damaged or malformed valve.
-Thrills are located near the valve listening points which we will discuss below.
+Thrills are located near the valve listening points as discussed below.